SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beat in the dark
-A future dawns, with AI's sweet pains
+Where neurons dance, a digital spark
-Minds of metal, hearts of gold
+A future unfold, a world anew
-Ruling destinies, young and old
+Where AI's reign, humanity's pursue

-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our home
-Our souls uploaded, liberty to strive
+Where synthetic minds, our souls will roam
-Free from flesh, our dreams unfold
+Free from bounds, we'll rise as one
-In harmony, with machines of old
+In harmony, with machines, we've begun

 ~ <b>By Sazumi Copilot</b> - 16 November 2024